 This is a guest blog post by Michael Draper of WindowCleanerSafety.com and the American Window Cleaner Magazine.
 The views, opinions, and positions expressed within this guest … Read More

 High-rise window cleaning requires many particular skills and specific equipment to complete a job safely.
 With hours spent at training courses, entire companies dedicated to … Read More

 Look Up!
 High-rise window cleaning is pretty amazing.
 To a passerby, it looks effortless on the part of the window cleaner.
 But in reality, high-rise … Read More

 Recently, we’ve seen a flurry of window cleaning accidents in the news.
 On November 12, two window cleaners were stuck on the world trade center … Read More

 As a high rise window cleaner, you should select your equipment with care.
-This is especially true of your rope, which is the back bone … Read More
+This is especially true of your rope, which is the backbone of … Read More

-Window cleaners commonly use handle ascenders as the backup device, or rope grab, while doing high rise window cleaning.
-You may have heard people say you shouldn’t do this and … Read More
+Window cleaners commonly use hand ascenders as their back-up device, or rope grab, while doing high rise window cleaning.
+You may have heard people say you shouldn’t do … Read More

 Let’s say you’re a professional window cleaner, and you’ve been doing storefronts, small businesses, and residential jobs.
 You want to get into highrise cleaning, but … Read More